Shreyansh-awasthi/batch-gradient-descent-from-scratch/README.md

 Most ML tutorials just call `model.fit()` and move on.

-This project takes a different approach — it implements the **same goal** (predicting with linear regression) in three progressively deeper ways, so you can truly understand what gradient descent is doing under the hood.
+This project takes a different approach — it implements the **same goal** (predicting with linear regression) in three progressively deeper ways, so you can truly understand what gradient descent is doing under the hood..

 ---